 Congaree, South Carolina

-National Parks highlight some of our nation’s most rare and special wild places.
-Congaree is no exception, encompassing the last remaining and biggest portion of old growth bottomland hardwood forest remaining in the American southeast.
+National Parks highlights some of our nation’s most rare and special wild places.
+Congaree is no exception, encompassing the last remaining and the biggest portion of old growth bottomland hardwood forest remaining in the American southeast.
 It’s also a thriving floodplain ecosystem, which owes its biodiversity to the natural ebbs and flows of the Congaree and Wateree Rivers.
 Exploring here is nothing short of a biological and geological delight.

 Dry Tortugas, Florida